brentquackenbush/notes-on-system-design/README.md

 - **Indexing with B-trees:** SQL databases commonly use B-trees for indexing, which allows for efficient data retrieval.
 B-trees help in maintaining a balanced tree structure that reduces the time complexity of search, insert, and delete operations to O(log n), where n is the number of entries in the database.

+**Pros:**

+- **Data Integrity and Reliability:** Thanks to ACID guarantees, SQL databases are highly reliable for critical applications where data accuracy and integrity are non-negotiable.
+- **Complex Querying:** The relational model and SQL language allow for complex queries and data analysis, making it easier to derive meaningful insights from related data.
+- **Standardization:** SQL is a widely understood and standardized language, making it easier for developers and database administrators to work with various SQL databases without steep learning curves.

+**Cons:**

+- **Scalability Challenges:** While modern SQL databases have made significant strides in horizontal scalability, they traditionally face challenges in scaling out compared to NoSQL solutions, especially for write-heavy applications.
+- **Performance Overhead:** The mechanisms that ensure data consistency and integrity, such as locking and the two-phase commit protocol, can introduce performance overhead, making SQL databases slower for certain types of applications, particularly those requiring high throughput and low latency.
+- **Schema Rigidity:** SQL databases require a predefined schema, which can make them less flexible when dealing with rapidly evolving data models or unstructured data.

 #### NoSQL Databases

 As the digital landscape continues to evolve, NoSQL databases have emerged as pivotal components within modern data management strategies.
 Characterized by their schema-less nature, these databases offer flexible solutions to data storage and retrieval, catering to a wide range of applications from web services to big data processing.
 Their design principles diverge significantly from traditional relational databases, prioritizing scalability, performance, and ease of development.